 The recognition that management of any natural resource has implications for all other natural resources is a primary driving factor in the undergraduate curriculum for this degree program.
 Multiple and sustainable resource management is emphasized.
-The Forest Ecology and Management major is accredited by the Canadian Forestry Accreditation Board and meets certification requirements for the BC Forest Professionals.
+The Forest Ecology and Management major is accredited by the Canadian Forestry Accreditation Board and meets certification requirements for the Association of BC Forest Professionals.
 Government, industry and private experts assist in course presentations.
-The University has two research forests available to students in this program.
+The University has two research forests (Aleza Lake Research Forest, John Prince Research Forest) available to students in this program.